 We all use the term “KPI” colloquially, but using KPIs to measure your business success has become table stakes.
-Using KPIs and finding the right ones to assess the health of your business may be a challenge, but in this series WTH is a KPI?, we will set out to determine :
+Using KPIs and finding the right ones to assess the health of your business may be a challenge, but in this blog post, we will set out to determine :

 - WHY establishing your set of key performance indicators is important

 - HOW to go about deciding which ones bring the most value to you and your practice or group.